Shopify Metrics: Which Ones to Track + Ways to Improve

 We recommend you to read: Why Is Your Conversion Rate Low: Possible Causes + Solutions

-The "Top Products by Units Sold" metric in Shopify allows stores to identify your best selling products in terms of quantity.
+The "Top Products by Units Sold" metric in Shopify allows you to identify your best-selling products in your Shopify store, in terms of quantity.
+It also answers: What’s your core hero product?
+What’s constantly in demand?

 Is this metric available on the Shopify analytics page?